Robina State High School: English

 English is a compulsory core subject across the Year 7–10 curriculum.
-Students in Years 8 and 9 undertake either Intermediate English or English Extension.
-English subjects available to students in Years 11 and 12 include the General subjects of English, English as an Additional Language, Literature and English and Literature Extension (Year 12 only), and the Applied subject of Essential English.
+Students in Year 8 and Year 9 undertake either Intermediate English or English Extension.
+English subjects available to students in Year 11 and Year 12 include the General subjects of English, English as an Additional Language, Literature and English and Literature Extension (Year 12 only), and the Applied subject of Essential English.

 Mathematics

 Mathematics is a compulsory core subject across the Year 7–10 curriculum.
 Students in Years 8 and 9 undertake either Intermediate Mathematics or Mathematics Extension, whereas students in Year 10 undertake one of the subjects of Intermediate Mathematics, Mathematics Extension or Foundation Mathematics.
 Mathematics subjects available to students in Years 10, 11 and 12 include the General subjects of General Mathematics, Mathematical Methods and Specialist Mathematics, and the Applied subject of Essential Mathematics.

 Humanities

 The Humanities faculty incorporates the compulsory core subjects of History and Geography across the Year 7–10 curriculum.
 Elective Humanities subjects available to students in Year 9 in include the Business subjects of Business Education and Digital Graphics.
 Elective Humanities subjects available to students in Year 10 include Business and Certificate I in Skills for Vocational Pathways (FSK10213).
 Humanities subjects available to students in Years 11 and 12 include the General subjects of Accounting, Ancient History, Business, Economics, Geography, Legal Studies and Modern History, and the Applied subject of Tourism.